cyberbotics/webots/docs/reference/camera.md

 The `wb_camera_recognition_get_number_of_objects` and `wb_camera_recognition_get_objects` functions allow the user to get the current number of recognized objects and the objects array.
 The objects array is allocated and automatically released by the controller library at each call to the `step` function.
 Therefore it should not be released by the controller program.
-Moreover, object data should be copied to avoid dangling pointer problems if it needs to be be used after the next call to the `step` function.
+Moreover, object data should be copied to avoid dangling pointer problems if it needs to be used after the next call to the `step` function.

 *camera recognition segmentation functions*